 Jim O'Brien was impatient with Joe Johnson and traded him for instant help to propel them down the stretch.
-Joe Johnson is now helping other teams get better while the two players we traded him for (Delk and Rodgers) are aging role players.
-However, we may get Johnson back again if Danny goes for the proposed Atlanta trade.
+Joe Johnson is now helping other teams get better while the two players we got for him, Delk and Rodger, are long gone.

 Another example of impatience is Jermaine O'Neal.
 I see any number of message board posts saying that we should get O'Neal and how good he is.
 Well, it took O'Neal years to get that way.
 He was drafted out of high school by Portland in '96 and only averaged 4.1 points and 2.8 rebounds his first year.
 Second year he upped it to 4.5 points and 3.4 rebounds.
-In O'Neal's 3rd year in Portland, his averages dropped to 2.5 points and 2.7 rebounds and played in only 36 games due to injury.
+In O'Neal's 3rd year in Portland, his averages dropped to 2.5 points and 2.7 rebounds and he played in only 36 games due to injury.
 If he was in Boston I can just read all the posts saying what a bust he is.
-(Is this sounding familiar by any chance?)
 In O'Neal's 4th year he averaged 3.9 points and 3.3 rebounds.
 This kid showed promise in high school.
 Enough that he was the 17th pick in the first round.
-But yet in 4 years he didn't seem to be showing a lot of progress.
+But yet in 4 years he doesn't seem to be showing a lot of progress.
 Then, in 2000, he was traded to Indiana for Dale Davis.
 In his 5th year in the league he finally started to show the talent that was promised when he was drafted.
-He averaged 12.9 points and 9.8 rebounds in his 5th season.
+He averaged 12.9 points and 9.8 rebounds.
 If Portland had just a little more patience, they could have this young and promising All Star center on their team.
-J O'Neal has continued to improve his averages every year after his fifth year in the league when he finally broke out.
+O'Neal has continued to improve his averages every year after his fifth year in the league when he finally broke out.

-By now, you know where I am going with this, I am sure.
-The Shaq's, the CP3's, the LeBron James's, the Kobe's who come into the league and are impressive right away are few and far between.
+I am sure you can see where I am going with this.
+The Shaq's, the Kobe's, the LeBron James's who come into the league and make an impact right away are few and far between.
 Centers and PG's especially take more time to develop.
 Especially when you draft a player out of high school or an underclassman, you have to realize that they probably won't be stars right away.
-Especially with high school players, it is like a whole new world.
-They have to learn the game all over again on the pro level as it is nothing like the high school game.
+High school players have to learn the game all over again on the pro level as it is nothing like the high school game.
 Along with that, they have to learn to live on their own for the first time, learn how to condition their bodies for the NBA season and their whole lives are in upheaval.

-Sure we can trade our young kids with so much promise for a player who can help us right now... but just as Chauncey, O'Neal and Joe Johnson are starring in the league long after the veteran players they were traded for have fallen by the wayside, if we become impatient and trade our future for some immediate help, a couple of years from now we will be in the same position and OUR young players will be breaking out and starring and leading their teams to championships when whoever we get for them is long gone.
-It would be to our benefit if Danny keeps the core of this team together.
-I am for the Lewis or JJ trades as we can get them and still keep the core of the team together.
+Sure we can trade our young kids with so much promise for a player who can help us right now...
+But just as Chauncey, O'Neal and Joe Johnson are starring in the league long after the veteran players they were traded for have fallen by the wayside, if we become impatient and trade our future for some immediate help, a couple of years from now we will be in the same position and OUR young players will be starring and leading their teams to championships when whoever we get for them will be long gone.